-If you are viewing an HTML document and there are problems with the Hebrew text or the positioning of the text and graphics, there is a more accurate PDF rendering at www.kukis.org/Doctrines/ArkCovenant.pdf Since this is a fairly large document with a lot of graphics, you may need to right click and choose save link as and open it up with Acrobat reader from your own hard drive.
-I can open this fine from my HD, but not from the website (a problem which I have with most of the larger documents I have placed there).
+If you are viewing an HTML document, there is a more accurate PDF rendering at www.kukis.org/Doctrines/ArkCovenant.pdf If there is any problem with opening the pdf, you may need to right click and choose save link as and open it up with Acrobat reader from your own hard drive.

-found at http://www.greatpassionplay.com/ Preface: The Ark of the Covenant is one of the most important symbols of the Old Testament.
-It was designed to represent the most important and fundamental doctrines of Christianity, including the person of Jesus Christ, His sacrifice and the Angelic Conflict.
+Preface: The Ark of the Covenant is one of the most important symbols of the Old Testament.
+It was designed to represent the most important and fundamental doctrines of Christianity, including the person of Jesus Christ, His sacrifice for our sins, and the Angelic Conflict.
 As you read through this doctrine, you will be amazed at the parallels.
 All of the furniture in the Tabernacle represented Jesus Christ and various aspects of His Work on the cross; however, the Ark of God, the Ark of the Covenant, was the most striking shadow image.

 If you are looking for a short explanation for the Ark of God, you may want to proceed directly to the summary.